Squid Game: Season 3 - Final Round Teaser Clip

 Where to Watch Micha Wertheim: Somewhere Else

-Want to watch 'Micha Wertheim: Somewhere Else' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or watch the Gijsbert van der Wal-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.
+Thinking about watching 'Micha Wertheim: Somewhere Else' on your favorite screen?
+Tracking down a streaming service to buy, rent, download, or view the Gijsbert van der Wal-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Micha Wertheim: Somewhere Else' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Micha Wertheim: Somewhere Else' right now, here are some details about the Bunker Theaterzaken, BNNVARA comedy flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Micha Wertheim: Somewhere Else' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Micha Wertheim: Somewhere Else' right now, here are some specifics about the Bunker Theaterzaken, BNNVARA comedy flick.